 During these processes, mobile applications replace manual, paper-based data entries, which can be cumbersome and time-consuming.
 Paperwork takes days to process and can get lost in the shuffle.
 For even more measurable results, mobile provides transparency of activities so deadlines can be managed better.
 Integrating mobile apps into every process improves the accuracy of project sequences, enhances workforce accountability and provides hard metrics upon completion of each service, which helps to improve the relationship between all parties involved in the construction project.

 No doubt, construction is often a high-hazard industry.
 According to the Occupational Safety & Health Administration (OSHA), nearly 6.5 million people work at approximately 252,000 construction job sites across the nation on any given day.
 The injury rate for the construction industry is higher than the national average among all industries, which makes training a big priority.
 Mobile platforms make it easier for construction managers to track completion of regular job-training sessions, improving worker safety and ensuring regulatory compliance.
 They also facilitate the immediate reporting of all safety concerns and injuries.
 This ensures timely and proper management of such issues, further strengthening regulatory compliance.

 3. Minimize Project Delays

-For example, they can manage distribution and delivery of inventory and materials in real time.
-A construction manager in charge of two different jobsites can allocate additional materials to Jobsite A in real time and receive electronic proof of delivery, all while monitoring the progress on Jobsite B.
+For example, they can manage the distribution and delivery of inventory and materials in real time.
+A construction manager in charge of two different job sites can allocate additional materials to Jobsite A in real time and receive an electronic proof of delivery, all while monitoring the progress on Jobsite B.

 The distribution and monitoring functionality in cloud-based project management software allows managers to see projects through to completion and even review work when it is finished, while real-time job-status tracking and data collection help reduce delays and provide greater awareness of project goals.